ICESat2-Bathymetry/Information/README.md

 - [NOAA Digital Coast](https://coast.noaa.gov/dataviewer/#/) - Repository for NOAA survey data.
 In particular, elevation data and topobathymetric lidar surveys available here have been useful for validation of ICESat-2 depth data.

 ## Publications
 The working group also maintains a shared Zotero library of ICESat-2 bathymetry related publications.

-To be added to this library, contact XXXX.
-Alternatively, we could make this library public by default and add a link to automatically get added.
+[You can access it here](https://www.zotero.org/groups/4376978/icesat2_bathy).

 ## Membership
 We could also list members and ways to contact the working group if so desired.